Last Updated on May 3, 2021 by

 In the USA, men love to wear pink and it is not a big deal for them, but in some conservative countries, you can be fined or imprisoned if you wear pink.

-In the Netherlands, it’s pretty common that men would wear pink because they only have three colors: red, blue, and yellow.
+In the Netherlands, it’s pretty common for men would wear pink because they only have three colors: red, blue, and yellow.
 In Germany, many people wouldn’t mind wearing this color while others would think it’s feminine so there are mixed opinions about this clothing color over all of Europe which varies by country.

 In India, most likely male celebrities will go to TV with something light-colored like off-white even though females usually wear brighter colors on their own time when interviewed on camera as well as during public appearances at events or parties.
 It is very rare that males who live there will choose clothes made out of Pink color most of the time.